 TaxJar’s much-needed content

-When TaxJar started out, there just wasn’t much content on sales tax for different states in the new world of ecommerce and digital sales.
+When TaxJar started out, there just wasn’t much content on sales tax for different states in the new world of e-commerce and rapid digital sales cycles.
 Even years later, there’s still a huge need for their authoritative content on topics that few expertly understand.
-Learn more about their go to market content strategy.
+Learn more about their go-to-market content strategy, and be sure to use a fully-featured lead capture tool when going the inbound route.

 Brightwheel’s PR meets outbound strategy